-Definition.
-Vision and Strategies around the Baltic Sea (VASAB) is an intergovernmental network that was founded in 1992 and includes the cooperation of ministers responsible for spatial planning and development in the countries of the Baltic Sea region, and its main strategic document is VASAB's Long-Term Perspective for Territorial Development in the Baltic Sea Region.
+DEFINITION.
+Vision and Strategies around the Baltic Sea (VASAB) is an intergovernmental network founded in 1992 and includes the cooperation of ministers responsible for spatial planning and development in the countries of the Baltic Sea region.
+Its main strategic document is VASAB's Long-Term Perspective for Territorial Development in the Baltic Sea Region.